ibm-cloud-docs/key-protect/disable-keys.md

 ### Disabling a key
 {: #disable-api}

 When you disable a key, the key transitions to the [_Suspended_ state](/docs/key-protect?topic=key-protect-key-states), and it can no longer be used to cryptographically protect data.
-This action revokes access to any data that's currently encrypted with the key.

-After you disable a key, allow up to 4 hours before access to the data is revoked.
+If you're using an integrated cloud service that supports revoking access to a disabled key, allow up to 4 hours before access to the key's associated data is revoked.
 {: note}

 You can disable a key that's in the _Active_ key state by making a `POST` call to the following endpoint.